SummaryRead the full fact sheet

 - evening primrose oil.

 Make sure you get advice from a qualified and experienced health practitioner, such as a herbalist, or , before using complementary therapies.
 And always tell your if you are taking any complementary medicines.

 - medicine or hormonal treatments don’t improve your symptoms

 - symptoms stop you from doing things you want to do.

 Where to get help

-- Green LJ, O’Brien PMS, Panay N, Craig M on behalf of the Royal College of Obstetricians and Gynaecologists, 2017, ‘Management of premenstrual syndrome’, British Journal of Obstetrics and Gynaecology, 127, e73–e105.
+- Green LJ, O’Brien PMS, Panay N, Craig M on behalf of the Royal College of Obstetricians and Gynaecologists, 2017, ‘’, British Journal of Obstetrics and Gynaecology, 127, e73–e105.